Virginia Welcomes World Jamboree Scouts

 We have plenty of room!
 Our hotels welcome troops to come visit with affordable rates and programs for student groups.
 And with over 100 hotels available to choose from, you'll have your pick when it comes to brand, style, price, and location.
 Let us help you find the perfect match.
 Just tell us a little about yourself, what your travel dates are, what specifics you're looking for, and we’ll do the rest!

 Your troop can appreciate nature and enjoy team-building activities such as rope-climbing, zip-lining, and more at Go Ape!
-Zip Line & Treetop Adventure or at Adventure Links at Hemlock Overlook Regional Park.
+Zip Line & Treetop Adventure or at Adventure Links.
 These adventures not only bring you and your scouting friends closer together as a team, they create lasting memories that will last a lifetime.
 Make sure you call ahead to schedule your groups arrival as peak season is generally very busy.

 The Wildlife Refuge at Mason Neck State Park was established as America’s first refuge for the Bald Eagle and is home to many of these majestic birds today.
 And aside from the Bald Eagles, you'll find numerous other birds and local wildlife here that call Mason Neck home.
 Also, there are many other activities for you and your group at the park like guided kayak tours, hiking, and bike rentals.